sirwolfgang/Sensing/Arduino/Sensor Library/Sound/PS1240/Readme.md

 Notes
 -----
 This model of sensor/speaker has no polarization.
 Use on pin on ground, and the other on analog in 0.
-A Megohm resistor should be used to bridge the two pins, in order to allow your sensor to reset.
+A 1-Megohm resistor should be used to bridge the two pins, in order to allow your sensor to reset.